ethancanne/gias-hope-2/content/pages/apply-for-a-grant-page.md

     ### Notifications

-    You will receive notification of the outcome of your application by email.
+    You will receive notification of the outcome of your application by email
   image: /family-small.webp
 grantSettings:
   isOpen: true